Sriram-PR/Sign-Language-Interpreter/README.md

 # Sign Language Interpreter

 ## Overview
-This project is a Sign Language Interpreter using flex sensors and motion detection to translate hand gestures into text messages.
 The system uses an Arduino microcontroller with flex sensors attached to a glove and an MPU6050 accelerometer to detect hand orientation.
 Recognized gestures are sent via Bluetooth to a paired device.

 ## Hardware Components
 - Arduino board (e.g., Arduino Uno or Nano)